 Overview

-JS Style Kit includes comprehensive JSDoc validation through the eslint-plugin-jsdoc
+JS Style Kit includes comprehensive JSDoc validation through theeslint-plugin-jsdoc

 plugin.
 This helps ensure consistent and well-documented code, which is particularly useful for library projects.